zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can visualize all groups created for him by accessing the route described below.
+The admin can visualize all shop groups created by accessing the route below.

 Route: *`GET "/api/v1/admin/shop-groups"`*

 # Admin Shop Catalog Provider

-When logged in, the admin can access information about the catalog, it allows him to list your provider availables.
+When logged in, the admin can access information about the catalog.
+This access allows him to list his catalog provider availables.

 ## List